 In contrast to autoimmune diseases, the defect in autoinflammatory diseases is in the first responder arm of the immune system (the innate immune system), and there are no self-reacting antibodies in the majority of patients.
-The defect triggers inappropriate activation of the normal inflammatory response or causes an inability to shut down the normal inflammatory response.
+The defect triggers inappropriate activation of the normal inflammatory response or disables the body’s capability to shut down the normal inflammatory response.

 Systemic Autoinflammatory Diseases (SAIDs) | Symptoms & Causes

-What are the common signs and symptoms of SAIDs?
+What are the symptoms of SAIDs?

 What causes SAIDs?

-In general, episodes of inflammation occur when the immune system reacts to a perceived danger, creating the same reaction it would do when faced with an infection or injury, but in the absence of a cause.
+In general, episodes of inflammation occur when the immune system reacts to a perceived danger, creating the same reaction as when faced with an infection or injury, but in the absence of a cause.